Building with Satsignal from mobile apps and edge runtimes

 What you can call from a browser, a Cloudflare Worker, a Deno Deploy isolate, or a phone webview — and what has to stay on the server side.

 For the underlying canonical-doc shape and on-chain wire format, read /spec.
-For agent-specific patterns (policy snapshot, decision commitments, manifest), read /agents.
+For agent-session integration patterns (policy snapshot, decision commitments, manifest), see the agent-session proofs section in the docs.

 TL;DR